NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Investigator.md

 You fully understand your weapons.
 Your proficiency ranks for simple weapons, martial weapons, and unarmed attacks increase to master.

+## Greater Weapon SpecializationLevel 15

+Your damage from weapon specialization increases to 4 with weapons and unarmed attacks in which you're an expert, 6 if you're a master, and 8 if you're legendary.

-## EvasionLevel 15
+## Savvy ReflexesLevel 15

-You've learned to move quickly to avoid explosions, a dragon's breath, and worse.
+With an eye for incoming danger, you masterfully keep yourself out of harm's way.
 Your proficiency rank for Reflex saves increases to master.
 When you roll a success on a Reflex save, you get a critical success instead.

-## Greater Weapon SpecializationLevel 15

-Your damage from weapon specialization increases to 4 with weapons and unarmed attacks in which you're an expert, 6 if you're a master, and 8 if you're legendary.

 ## Greater ResolveLevel 17